marsnebulasoup/example-inheritance/README.md

-# empty-cpp
+# Assignment 3: Classes and Objects

-empty c++ repository except for .gitignore and a readme
+A refresher assignment on classes and objects for COSC-2436.